thmsdnnr/drawfulfun/README.md

 [ ] Random colors on-off
 [ ] Sliders for random size range
 [ ] Background-color changer

+API Integration
-[ ] Store IMGUR links
+[ ] Store IMGUR links in the DB
+[ ] Grab random unsplash.it image based on user size input on landing screen using the API [ ] Share on Twitter
+[ ] Share on FB
+[ ] Share on Instagram

+Cross-App integration
+[ ] Support multiple file-type save modes

+###User image page/sessions:
+[ ] Conditiional button if uploaded to IMGUR to manage IMGUR link -> back-end: store imgur link in image collection w/images -> store imgur deletion code on back-end as well
+  -> store "canvas preferences"
+  -> mode to "save canvas preferences/set-up to come back, maybe have a list" -> canvas/image effects, transformations, define-your-own transform matrix, etc.
 [ ] Login session cookie
-* [ ] Logout button that actually functions haha
+[ ] Logout button that actually functions haha
-[ ] Better EJS and/or Jade integration
 [ ] Can have a Login-meta collection w/ stuff like login count, last logged in time, user metadata (not creepy tho!), etc.
 [ ] favorite tools, etc. tool-tips based on previous drawing behavior or brand new things!

 [ ] Admin login with a "management console":
  ->view all images with option to delete
  ->view all users with data and option to delete

-[ ] Better design: pixel-perfect, em, etc.
+[ ] HTML5 tooltip "pop-over" with "Got it" and then "okay"

+###Canvas enhancements
+[ ] Select region and then copy-paste
+[ ] Select region and then selectively-apply effects -> Make sure undo only works on those regions (mask?)
-[ ] Grab random unsplash.it image based on user size input on landing screen using the API [ ] Offer filter and collage operations
+[ ] Offer filter and collage operations
-[ ] Image comparison?
 [ ] Better SVG filters
-[ ] Randomization seed from sentences etc.
+[ ] Randomization seed from sentences etc. -> Randomly filter / art/make image from tweet text or random strings -> Will need to sanitize the input
-[ ] Latte-art mode
-[ ] Mark Rothko mode

 ###the long game
+[ ] Mobile-friendly/small screen friendly bc right now uh no.
 [ ] App path of usernames with a user page of images and cool stuff like that [ ] Maybe look at modularizing the FS stuff in addition to the db stuff.
 [ ] Make sure that you're using asynchronous everything!
 [ ] Maybe look at a different way of doing state storage for the app.
+[ ] DRY YAGI etc.
+[ ] More functional code, yet still separation of concerns w/good decoupling [ ] A little layers box with transparency
+[ ] SVG support (but make sure you don't recreate that thing that already exists)

 #HANDWAVEY BIG PICTURE
 [ ] Selective "region" application of filters, composite blend, etc., masking effects